OpenShot/openshot-qt/docs/clips.rst

 .. image:: images/clip-transform.jpg
    :alt: Transforming a Clip in the Video Preview dock

-For more info on key frames and animation, see :ref:`animation_ref`.
+For more info on key frames and animation, see :ref:`animation:Animation`.

 Effects
 -------